Filipino Delicacies: Top 10 Kakanin in the Philippines

 There would never be any other kakanin as vibrantly colored as the sapin-sapin.
 This kakanin is basically made from glutinous rice and coconut milk.
 But what makes it special is that it features three layers of awesome flavors.
-The bottom layer is jackfruit flavor, the middle layer is the plain one, while the top layer is ube flavor.
-The flavors blends in very well together.
+The bottom layer is jackfruit flavor, the middle layer is the plain one, while the top layer is ube flavored.
+The flavors blend in very well together.

 Kutsinta is one of the simplest kakanin in the Philippines.
 It’s also very easy to find in the markets or malls.
 It’s that brown cupcake like kakanin that’s sold alongside puto or suman.
 It is basically comprised of flour, sugar, annatto powder and lye water.
 They are commonly eaten with grated coconut.

-Biko are sold almost in every market in the Philippines, they are sold in bilaos along with other kakanins like Sapin-sapin.
+Biko are sold almost in every market in the Philippines, they are available in bilaos along with other native delicacies like Sapin-sapin.
 Biko is basically rice cakes topped with latik.
 Latik is that crunchy and sweet stuff they make from caramelizing coconut milk and sugar.
 A slice of Biko would surely go well with a cup of coffee or perhaps tea.
-Its great to eat in any time of the day.
+It’s great to eat at any time of the day.

 If you see a light yellow kakanin coated in grated coconut, then that is the Pichi-pichi.
 It’s made from combining grated cassava and sugar.
 It’s very light, and more often than not, it’s quite addicting to eat.
 They often sell it in groups of 6s or 12s and they surely are worth every penny.